Exhibitions

 People Powered Prosperity at the London Design Biennale 2025

 Alongside the exhibition, IGP hosted panel discussions on inclusive, community-led innovation and its role in shaping urban futures.
-The sessions spotlighted collaborative projects with residents, communities, and local authorities, covering topics including improving women’s safety in public spaces, developing inclusive, affordable communal eating spaces, reclaiming visual rights in public space, and the role of design in social entrepreneurship and fostering inclusive urban environments.
-Panellists demonstrated how participatory research and creative engagement can unlock local knowledge and drive meaningful change in sustainability and equity, showing how design becomes a powerful tool for justice, regeneration, and prosperity when shaped jointly with communities.
+These explored themes including women’s safety in public spaces, affordable communal eating spaces, visual rights in the city, social entrepreneurship, and inclusive urban design.
+Together, the exhibition and events demonstrated how participatory research and creative engagement can unlock local knowledge and position design as a powerful tool for justice, regeneration, and shared prosperity.

-People Powered Prosperity will be on public display at UCL East this autumn, further information here.
+People Powered Prosperity was be on public display at UCL East in 2026, further information here.

 Sharing Prosperity: An interactive gaming experience for the Barbican’s Our Time on Earth exhibition